Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Retreat Wrap up.md

 They also request you fill in the following form: https://docs.google.com/spreadsheets/d/18YZ9TMLiSI5UbtzMNxBguhlmDmwAV9eB/edit?usp=sharing&ouid=104916034209481578895&rtpof=true&sd=true

 Having addressed expenses, it would be great to know from folks in attendence what worked and what did not work?
-Just mail me directly on this thread
+Just mail me directly on this thread and I'll colate information.

 Once again, thank you for spending your most precious resource with us - your time!